 Adena holds a B.S. in History and Political Science, a B.A. in Humanities and an M.E.S. in Environmental Policy & Sustainability.
 She has worked in both the non-profit and academic setting as an organizer, consultant, and teacher.
-In 2016 she moved to the public sector as the City of Springfield's Programs Manager for the Office of Public Works where she oversees the Waste & Recycling Division.
+In 2016 she moved to the public sector as the City of Springfield's Programs Manager for the Office of Public Works where she oversaw the Waste & Recycling Division.
 In 2023 she moved on to work for the State of Illinois.
 She is now employed at the Illinois EPA: Office of Energy.
 She is an active community participant, involved with the Springfield Area Arts Council, Sustainable Springfield, Inc., and both a musician and artist.

 Betsy holds both a B.F.A & M.F.A in printmaking and paper making from the University of Colorado, Boulder.
 She made her first block print when she was seven years old and has been exploring the medium ever since.
 She has taught art at every level from preschool through the University and to every age and ability level.
 Her work has been shown internationally and is in private collections across the county.
 She has been the Executive Director at the Springfield Art Association (SAA) since fall of 2009.

 Cassie is currently an employee at the Illinois Environmental Protection Agency (IEPA).
 Her primary environmental interests are waste reduction and climate mitigation.
 Cassie graduated from Illinois State University with a B.S. in Environmental Health and a B.M. in flute performance.
 As a student, she served as president of the Student Environmental Action Coalition, where they successfully pushed for recycling accessibility for students living off campus.
 Before starting with the IEPA, she worked to promote renewable energy and climate change mitigation in the Chicagoland area.
 In 2019, she became president of Sustainable Springfield, Inc. (SSI).